siribi/CODEML_WORKFLOW/README.md

 In directory with FASTAS_Guidance_Edits, move list of bad seq scores to new directory
 	cat badseqscores.txt | xargs mv -t badseqscores/

-If needed, remove alignment containing gaps and internal stop codons (this should actually be done beforehand though...)
+If needed, remove alignments containing gaps and internal stop codons (this should actually be done beforehand though...)
 Here I made a list of sequences in Arabis alpina and Cardamine hirsuta that contained Ns (and also one for internal STOP codons)
 Use this file for the next steps (Remember to remove e.g. > with  sed -i 's/>//g') Grepping for files with gaps and stop-codons and feeding them into a file: